Joan Didion

-Biography

 Early life and education

 Didion was born on December 5, 1934, in Sacramento, California, to Eduene (née Jerrett) and Frank Reese Didion.
-She had one brother five years her junior, James Jerrett Didion, who was a real estate executive.
-Didion recalled writing things down as early as the age of five, although she said that she never saw herself as a writer until after her work had been published.
-She identified as a "shy, bookish child" who pushed herself to overcome social anxiety through acting and public speaking, and who also was an avid reader.
-She spent her adolescence typing out Ernest Hemingway's works to learn more about how sentence structures worked.
+She had one brother, five years her junior, James Jerrett Didion, who became a real estate executive.
+Didion recalled writing things down as early as age five, although she said she never saw herself as a writer until after her work had been published.
+She identified as a "shy, bookish child", an avid reader, who pushed herself to overcome social anxiety through acting and public speaking.
+During her adolescence, she would type out Ernest Hemingway's works to learn how his sentence structures worked.

 Didion's early education was nontraditional.
-She attended kindergarten and first grade, but because her father was a finance officer in the Army Air Corps and the family constantly relocated, she did not attend school regularly.
+She attended kindergarten and first grade, but, because her father was a finance officer in the Army Air Corps and the family constantly relocated, she did not attend school regularly.
 In 1943 or early 1944, her family returned to Sacramento, and her father went to Detroit to negotiate defense contracts for World War II.
 Didion wrote in her 2003 memoir Where I Was From that moving so often made her feel as if she were a perpetual outsider.

-Didion received a bachelor of arts degree in English from the University of California, Berkeley, in 1956.
-During her senior year, she won first place in the "Prix de Paris" essay contest sponsored by Vogue, and was awarded a job as a research assistant at the magazine.
+Didion received a B.A. in English from University of California, Berkeley, in 1956.
+During her senior year, she won first place in the "Prix de Paris" essay contest, sponsored by Vogue, and was awarded a job as a research assistant at the magazine.
 The topic of her winning essay was the San Francisco architect William Wurster.